Urinary tract infection (UTI) in children

 A UTI (urinary tract infection) is an infection in the urine (wee).
 It usually starts in the bladder and sometimes affects the kidneys.

-A UTI usually develops when germs (bacteria) from the poo, which are on the skin, get into the urethra and into the bladder.
+It usually develops when germs (bacteria) from their poo, which are on the skin, get into the urethra and the bladder.
 This can happen to any baby or child and is not due to poor hygiene.

 UTIs are common.
-They are most common in babies under the age of 12 months but can affect children of any age.
+They are most common in babies under the age of 12 months but can affect tamariki of any age.

-There are some conditions which put babies and children at higher risk of UTIs:
+There are some conditions which make pēpi and tamariki more likely to get UTIs:

 • constipation (problems in passing poo)